iridl/semantic_tools/README.rst

    * To run: Java 1.6+.

-   * To build: Java 1.6+, GNU make 3.81+, and Unix friendly environment.
+   * To build: Java 1.6+, ant, GNU make 3.81+, and Unix friendly environment.
 (Tested on Linux and Darwin platforms.)

 * To obtain the sources (including underlying submodules)::